-‘Star Wars 8: The Last Jedi’ Teaser Trailer Info Leaked, No Superbowl Debut
+‘Star Wars 8: The Last Jedi’ Teaser Trailer Info Leaked, No Super Bowl Debut

 — 100% Star Wars (@Starwarslife1) January 25, 2017

 The epic feel is still there and doesn’t go completely off the rails as it continues forth after The Force Awakens.
-The ending to the teaser seems to be quite memorable and would probably allow others to speculate and dissect content out of the trailer.
+The ending to the teaser seems to be quite memorable and would probably allow others to speculate and dissect the trailer.

-Star Wars: The Last Jedi debuts Dec.
-15 and hopefully we’ll see the movie teaser trailer come Feb.
-10.
+Star Wars: The Last Jedi debuts on December 15, so hopefully we’ll see the teaser trailer on February 10.

 [Featured Image by Greg Allen/AP Images]